-The ADVANCE Study is a collaboration between the Defence Medical Rehabilitation Centre (DMRC), Imperial College London and King’s College London.
+ADVANCE is a collaboration between the Defence Medical Rehabilitation Centre (DMRC), Imperial College London and King’s College London.

-Due to the world leading battlefield trauma care provided by the UK Defence Medical Services, there has been a significant increase in the survival rates of severely injured military personnel who served in the Iraq or Afghanistan Wars in 2003-2014 – hence prompting demand for a comprehensive long-term study of the surviving casualties.
-ADVANCE aims to study, prospectively, the incidence of many physical and psychosocial outcomes.
+Due to the world-leading battlefield trauma care provided by the UK Defence Medical Services, there was a significant increase in the survival rates of severely injured military personnel who served in the Afghanistan War of 2002-2014.
+This necessitated a comprehensive long-term study of the surviving casualties.
+ADVANCE aims to study, prospectively, the incidence of a very wide variety of physical and psycho-social outcomes.
 It will facilitate learning for future conflicts and enable appropriate support to be given to injured servicemen and their families.